duckdb/duckdb-web/docs/sql/data_types/enum.md

 |-----------|--------------|
 | Pagliacci | sad          |

-If you are importing data from a file, you can create an Enum for a `VARCHAR` column before importing.
+If you are importing data from a file, you can create an enum for a `VARCHAR` column before importing.
 Given this, the following subquery selects automatically selects only distinct values:

 ```sql
 CREATE TYPE mood AS ENUM (SELECT mood FROM 'path/to/file.csv');
 ```

-Then you can create a table with the `ENUM` type and import using any data import statement
+Then you can create a table with the enum type and import using any data import statement

 ```sql
 CREATE TABLE person (name TEXT, current_mood mood);